WrestleMania VI: Event

 The eighth bout was a singles match pitting the Barbarian against Tito Santana.
 The Barbarian won the bout by pinfall following a flying clothesline.

 The ninth bout was a mixed tag team match pitting Dusty Rhodes and Sapphire against "Macho King" Randy Savage and Queen Sherri.
 Rhodes and Sapphire won the bout when Sapphire pinned Queen Sherri using a roll-up.

 The tenth bout was a tag team match pitting the Orient Express against the Rockers.
-The Orient Express won the bout after their manager Mr. Fuji tripped Marty Jannetty and then Sato threw salt in his eyes, causing him to be counted-out.
+The Orient Express won the bout after their manager Mr. Fuji tripped Marty Jannetty and then Sato threw salt in his eyes, causing him to be counted out.

 Following the tenth bout, the tag team of Rhythm and Blues were introduced by Steve Allen.

 The eleventh bout was a singles match pitting Dino Bravo against "Hacksaw" Jim Duggan.
 Duggan won the bout by pinfall after hitting Bravo with a 2×4.

 The twelfth bout was a singles match in which "The Million Dollar Man" Ted DiBiase defended the Million Dollar Championship against Jake "The Snake" Roberts.
-DiBiase won the match by count-out after his bodyguard Virgil attached Roberts outside of the ring, preventing him from re-entering in time.
+DiBiase won the match by count-out after his bodyguard Virgil pulled Roberts outside of the ring.
+Roberts attacked Virgil, and DiBiase came out and applied the Million Dollar Dream on Roberts, and Roberts rammed him into the ring post.
+While Roberts was down, Virgil threw DiBiase back into the ring before the referee counted to ten.

 The thirteenth bout was a singles match pitting Akeem against Big Boss Man.
 Big Boss Man won the bout by pinfall following a Boss Man Slam.

-Following the thirteenth bout, Rhythm and Blues and their manager Jimmy Hart were driven to the ring in a pink Cadillac by Diamond Dallas Page, where they performed the song "Hunka Hunka Honky Love".
+Following the thirteenth bout, Rhythm & Blues and their manager Jimmy Hart were driven to the ring in a pink Cadillac by Diamond Dallas Page, where they performed the song "Hunka Hunka Hunka Honky Love".
 After performing the song, they were attacked by the Bushwackers who chased them from the ring and destroyed their instruments.

 The fourteenth bout was a singles match pitting Jimmy Snuka against "Ravishing" Rick Rude.
 Rude won the bout by pinfall following a Rude Awakening.

-The main event bout was a Winner Takes All match between WWF Champion Hulk Hogan and WWF Intercontinental Champion the Ultimate Warrior.
-The Ultimate Warrior won the bout by pinfall following a big splash, thus becoming the new WWF Champion and the first person to hold the WWF Championship and WWF Intercontinental Championship simultaneously.
+The main event bout was a Winner Takes All match between WWF Champion Hulk Hogan and WWF Intercontinental Champion The Ultimate Warrior.
+The Ultimate Warrior won the bout by pinfall following a big splash, thus becoming the new WWF Champion and the first person to hold the WWF Championship and WWF Intercontinental Championship simultaneously, and giving Hogan his first clean pinfall loss since 1981.